Felicia Sonmez

 Felicia Sonmez is an American journalist.
 She began her career as a foreign correspondent in Beijing.
 In 2010, she joined The Washington Post as a political reporter.
 She is known for her social media activity, for which she was fired from the Post in June 2022.
+In 2023, she joined Blue Ridge Public Radio in North Carolina as the station's growth and development reporter.

-Early life
+Early life and education

-Sonmez received a B.A. in government from Harvard College in 2005.
+Sonmez grew up in Hackensack, New Jersey.
+Her mother, who raised her along with relatives, was born in Belfast, and her father's side is Turkish.
+As a teenager, she did homestays in Japan and Costa Rica, imbuing her with a love of travel.
+She received a B.A. in government from Harvard College in 2005.

 Career

 After studying for the Foreign Service, Sonmez instead moved to Beijing to teach English where she began working for Japanese newspaper Yomiuri Shimbun.
-She joined The Washington Post as a political reporter in 2010.
-She was a foreign correspondent in Beijing for Agence France-Presse and an editor for The Wall Street Journal.
+She was a foreign correspondent in Beijing for Agence France-Presse and edited the China Real Time Report of The Wall Street Journal.

+The Washington Post

+In 2010, Sonmez joined The Washington Post as a political reporter.
 While a national political reporter for the Post in January 2020, Sonmez was placed on administrative leave after tweeting about the sexual assault charge against Kobe Bryant shortly after his death.
 The Post later concluded that she did not violate its social media policy.

 Sonmez again drew attention in July 2021 after having sued The Washington Post, alleging that the paper had discriminated against her by blocking her from covering sexual assault cases after she came forward as a survivor.
-The lawsuit was subsequently dismissed.
+The lawsuit was subsequently dismissed with prejudice.